greenelab/meta-review/content/response-to-reviewers.md

 It is possible to use issues to coordinate peer review, as [Reviewer 3 did](https://github.com/greenelab/meta-review/issues/124) for this manuscript.
 We updated the manuscript to present this possibility for open peer review.
 Anonymous journal peer review requires an editor to post the reviewers' comments.
+As an example, see Distill's [**@distillpub-reviewers**](https://github.com/distillpub-reviewers) bot GitHub account, which is used to post anonymous reviews.
 We discussed this in [GH140](https://github.com/greenelab/meta-review/issues/140) and edited the manuscript in [GH193](https://github.com/greenelab/meta-review/pull/193).

 > Could you elaborate a bit on the potential limitations of the markdown language?